Recent Breaches

 Scenario: CSF Maturity Assessment with Physical Controls

 An organisation assesses its CSF maturity and finds it is at Tier 2 (Risk Informed) across most functions.
 The Protect function relies on firewalls and access controls that have been bypassed in penetration tests.
 The Respond function takes hours to contain incidents because containment requires coordinated firewall changes.
 The Recover function uses network-connected backups that would be compromised in a real ransomware attack.
 With Firevault Control, the organisation advances to Tier 4 (Adaptive) for Protect, Respond, and Recover functions.
 Physical zone boundaries cannot be bypassed.
 Incident containment operates in seconds through physical path severance.
-Recovery is guaranteed through air-gapped archives.
+Control-plane recovery is guaranteed through verified configuration baselines.

 "We were stuck at Tier 2 maturity for three years.
 Every improvement we made was incremental.
 Physical enforcement moved us to Tier 4 for our most critical functions because it fundamentally changed the assurance model."